-Where Iluka expresses or implies an expectation or belief as to future events or results, such expectation or belief is expressed in good faith and on a reasonable basis.
-No representation or warranty, express or implied, is made by Iluka that the matters stated in this presentation will in fact be achieved or prove to be correct.
+Where lluka expresses or implies an expectation or belief as to future events or results, such expectation or belief is expressed in good faith and on a reasonable basis.
+No representation or warranty, express or implied, is made by lluka that the matters stated in this presentation will in fact be achieved or prove to be correct.

-Forward-looking statements are only predictions and are subject to known and unknown risks, uncertainties, assumption and other important factors that could cause the actual results, performances or achievements of lluka to differ materially from future results, performances or achievements expressed, projected or implied by such forward-looking statements.
+Forward-looking statements are only predictions and are subject to known and unknown risks, uncertainties, assumption and other important factors that could cause the actual results, performances or achievements are only predictions and are subject to known and unknown risks, uncertainties, assumption and other important factors that could cause the actual results, performances or achievements are only predictions and are subject to known and unknown risks, uncertainties, assumption and other important factors that could cause the actual results, performances or achievements are only predictions and are subject to known and unknown risks, uncertainties, assumption and other important factors that could cause the actual results. statements.
 Readers are cautioned not to place undue reliance on these forward-looking statements, which speak only as of the date thereof.
 Such risks and factors include, but are not limited to: changes in exchange rate assumptions; changes in product pricing assumptions; major changes in mine plans and/or resources; changes in equipment life or capability; emergence of previously underestimated technical challenges; increased costs and demand for production inputs; and environmental or social factors which may affect a licence to operate, including political risk.

+Capital estimates including pointernate.
 Capital estimates include contingency and risk allowances commensurate with international estimating classification systems.
 To the extent permitted by law, lluka, its officers, employees and advisors expressly disclaim any responsibility for the accuracy or completeness of the material contained in this presentation and exclude all liability whatsoever (including in negligence) for any loss or damage which may be suffered by a person as a consequence of any information in this presentation or any error or omission therefrom.
 Iluka does not undertake to release publicly any revisions to any forward-looking statement to reflect events or circumstances after the date of this presentation, or to reflect the occurrence of unanticipated events, except as may be required under applicable securities laws.
 No independent third party has reviewed the reasonableness of the forward looking statements or any underlying assumptions.